myahyavar/FuelForecast/README.md

 # FuelForecast
-fuel consumption prediction for trucks

-1. Introduction
-The goal of this work was to accurately predict fuel_consumption_sum for a large-scale commercial vehicle telematics dataset provided in the course Kaggle competition.
-My approach evolved through several stages:
+The goal of this work was to accurately predict fuel_consumption_sum for a large-scale commercial vehicle telematics.
+Approach evolved through several stages:
 1. Data exploration & preprocessing
 2. Feature engineering (custom domain-inspired features)
 3. Baseline CatBoost model